matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 A thread will be displayed as a chain of replies on clients unaware of threads.

-To ensure forward-compatiblity on systems that do not support threads, clients are advised to attach the `m.thread` relation to replies that are target an event containing a `m.thread` relation.
+To ensure forward-compatiblity on systems that do not support threads, clients are advised to attach the `m.thread` relation to replies that target an event containing a `m.thread` relation.

 Thread-ready clients should attach a `m.in_reply_to` mixin to the event source.